GSA/fpki-guides/pages/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-As a federal agency or an entity supporting a federal agency, it might be useful to understand the relationships between the various certification authorities (CA) and how they relate to the federal agency security infrastucture.
+As a federal agency or an entity supporting a federal agency, it is helpful to understand the relationships between the various certification authorities (CA) and how they relate to the federal agency security infrastucture.

 The FPKI Crawler provides a view of these relationships of the CAs that are cross certified with the Federal Bridge Certification Authority (FBCA).